Includes 503B Outsourcing Facility | Medical Gas Manufacturer

 - Name changes should be submitted 30 days prior to the change for facilities located in Minnesota.
 Non-resident facilities must report the name change of the facility on the notification form and include the license issued by the home state regulatory agency showing the new facility name.

-- A relocation application and required documents must be submitted to the Board 30 days prior the relocation date for facilities located in Minnesota.
-Non-resident facilities must apply for a new license after your home state regulatory agency has issued a license, showing the new address, and an inspection has been conducted of the new location.
-A new license is issued upon approval, and a fee is charged.
+- Resident facilities (those facilities that are located in the state of Minnesota) must submit the relocation application to the Board a minimum of 30 days prior to the date that the physical relocation takes place.
+Non-resident facilities must submit a relocation application after their home state regulatory agency has issued a license showing the new address and an inspection has been conducted of the new location.
+In each case, a new license is issued upon approval of the application.
+All application payments are non-refundable.
+If your facility is relocating please contact the Board for any applicable forms or fees.

 Do drug manufacturers also need to be licensed as drug wholesalers?